bibiacoutinho/airflow-studies/README.md

 update_file_dag updates a file (some_file.txt), when this file is updated, this triggers consumer_dag.
 Files:
 - update_file_dag
 - consumer_dag

 obs: Demo 1 creates directory and file that it's needed to Demo 2 to work.

+## Demo 3:
+Example: trigger manually update_file_dag to update some_file.txt, consumer2_dag will waits until update_file2_dag updates another_file.txt to be executed. consumer2_dag will only be triggered when both files gets updated.
+Files:
+- update_file_dag
+- update_file2_dag
+- consumer2_dag

+obs: Demo 1 creates directory and file that it's needed to Demo 3 to work.